Penguins' counterattacking style demoralizing to opponents

 Through two games of the Stanley Cup Final, the Pittsburgh Penguins have been badly outshot, lost the majority of faceoffs and had the puck far less than the Nashville Predators.

-The Penguins frustrated the Columbus Blue Jackets, Washington Capitals and Ottawa Senators with this unconventional method of winning and are doing it again, needing just two more victories to win back-to-back championships.
+The Penguins frustrated the Columbus Blue Jackets, Washington Capitals and Ottawa Senators with this unconventional method of winning.
+They’re doing it again, needing just two more victories to win back-to-back championships.

+The Penguins scored three goals in a span of 3:08 in the third period of Game 2.
+Pittsburgh won despite a 37-minute shot drought in Game 1.

 “It’s amazing,” Capitals general manager Brian MacLellan said.
 “You’ve got to give Pittsburgh some credit here because they keep doing it.
 They get outplayed for long stretches, and then they counterattack and then they execute on the counterattack.
 They make the best of their scoring opportunities, and it seems to be a consistent pattern.”